 The app was originally built as a color correction tool and gradually evolved into a full-featured macOS video editor.
 Just as Lightworks, it's available as both free and paid package.
 Both versions cover four modules: color correction, audio effects, editing, and visual effects.

-DaVinci Resolve is a perfect choice for those who need video editing software for "serious work."
+DaVinci Resolve is a perfect choice for those who need avideo editor for "serious work."
 The app handles 4K resolution and is suitable for large projects – you can work on thousands of clips and tracks simultaneously.
 If the free version functionality works for you, you can download DaVinci Resolve on Apple Mac Store or Blackmagic Design.

 On the downsize, collaboration tools that allow shared video editing aren't available in the free version.